LiveGTech/OS-Bootstrap/README.md

 Licensed by the [LiveG Open-Source Licence](LICENCE.md).

 ## Prerequisites
-Before bootstrapping LiveG OS, you'll need to run this command on Debian to install the required tools:
+Before bootstrapping LiveG OS, you'll need to run this command on a Debian host system to install the required tools:

 ```bash
 $ sudo apt-get install qemu netcat